-Rogue One: A Star Wars Story is out today and we're guessing that there's a damn good chance that its awesomeness will lead you to rewatch the seven previously released Star Wars films too.
+Star Wars: The Last Jedi is out next week and we're guessing that there's a damn good chance that its awesomeness will lead you to rewatch all of the previously released Star Wars films too.

 Maybe, you'll even be introducing a younger viewer to the films for the first time before you head off to the cinema.
 However, before you reach for the box sets, it's worth remembering that due to numerous reasons - primarily George Lucas' bungling though - if you sit that uninitiated viewer down and show them the films in release order or, trying to be clever, episode order, they'll come away from the films either confused or just down-right unimpressed.
 Why?
 Read on.

 *The original Machete Order was formulated before Star Wars: The Force Awakens was released.
 T3 has added this film in (with The Last Jedi following it) - however, it has no affect on the order.
 As Rogue One is more of a spin-off, and one that has zero bearing on the core story, that is not included.